iscc/iscc-specs/docs/specification.md

 ## Note to Readers

-For public discussion of issues for this draft please use the Github issue tracker: <https://github.com/coblo/iscc-specs/issues>.
+For public discussion of issues for this specification please use the Github issue tracker: <https://github.com/coblo/iscc-specs/issues>.

-The latest published version of this draft can be found at <http://iscc.codes/specification/>.
+The latest published version of this specification can be found at <http://iscc.codes/specification/>.

 Public review, discussion and contributions are welcome.